sabler/mcp-unifi/README.md

 # UniFi MCP Server

 > [!IMPORTANT]
 > This software is a personal project that I'm [releasing via the MIT License](https://github.com/sabler/mcp-unifi/blob/main/LICENSE).
-Furthermore, this project has no affiliation with Ubiquiti, Inc. UniFi, Unifi Dream Machine, and UniFi Site Manager are registered trademarks of Ubiquiti Inc.
+Furthermore, this project has no affiliation with Ubiquiti, Inc. UniFi, UniFi Dream Machine, and UniFi Site Manager are registered trademarks of Ubiquiti Inc.

 > [!WARNING]
 > This MCP server should be considered early beta.
 I don't plan on introducing any breaking changes, but please keep in mind that it may nonetheless twitch a little between updates.
 Tools will be added as the UniFi SM and Network APIs mature, but more realistically as often as time permits on my side.